 What is the objective of a mould air test?

-As in the video above, we can also do an air test to the wall cavities to find out if the mould problem exist inside a wall.
+As in the video above, we can also do an air test on the wall cavities to find out if the mould problem exists inside a wall.

 Spore Traps can also determine

 - Whether the property is normal mould ecology